BryanGsep/Blendyn-Development/README.md

 ## Project overview and objective
 [Blendyn](https://github.com/zanoni-mbdyn/blendyn) is one of post-processing tools of [MBDyn](https://www.mbdyn.org/) - multibody simulation engine.
 Blendyn is built as an Add-ons of [Blender](https://www.blender.org/) which allow user to visualise MBDyn output datas with 3D animations.
 Blendyn was first implemented in 2017.
 However, there are some rooms for improvement and some parts of current Blendyn was out of date.
 In this project, I focus on developing some of them:
-1. Improving graph plotting function and adding two new plotting engine into Blendyn `matplotlib` and `bokeh` beside `pygal`
+1. Improving graph plotting function and adding two new plotting engines into Blendyn `matplotlib` and `bokeh` beside `pygal`
 2. Visualising two MBDyn elements: `beam slider` and `modal`
 3. Visualising internal force and internal moment for deformable elements: `beam2`, `beam3`, `shell4`, `membrane4`
 4. Improving UI